A course for horse people, created by horse people

-The course will be ideal individuals who are:-
+The course will be ideal if you are:-

 - looking to pursue a career in the equine industry

-- already working or volunteering in the equine industry
+- a volunteer or already working in the equine industry

-- competitive riders seeking more knowledge and expertise in equine care
+- a competitive rider seeking more knowledge and expertise in equine care

 - looking for a future career in equine veterinary nursing and need exposure to horse care

-- existing veterinary nurses who are seeking more experience in equine care
+- an existing veterinary nurse who is seeking more experience in equine care

 - seeking more experience with horses to go on to further training

-- leisure riders who just want more knowledge
+- a leisure rider who just wants more knowledge